MOHIN163/PowerBi_Dashboard/README.md

 Maven Analytics AdventureWorks Reports

-This repository showcases a series of reports and dashboards developed using the AdventureWorks dataset provided by Maven Analytics.
-The project demonstrates the end-to-end process of working with raw data, transforming it into a reliable model, and delivering insights through clear and interactive visualizations.
-It is designed both as a portfolio project and as a practical reference for business intelligence best practices.
+This repository showcases a series of interactive dashboards and reports developed using the AdventureWorks dataset provided by Maven Analytics.
+The project demonstrates the complete workflow of working with raw data, preparing it for analysis, building a reliable data model, and presenting actionable insights through visualizations

 Project Objectives